 IMPORTANT: Shipping Information

-LONDON PICK-UP & DELIVERY - During our opening hours (Please see 'Business Hours' section below), we can offer pick up and same-day (or another day of your choice) delivery in London within 6 miles of of the shop.
+LONDON PICK-UP & DELIVERY - During our opening hours (Please see 'Business Hours' section below), we can offer pick up and same-day (or another day of your choice within a week) delivery in London within 4 miles from the shop.

 Tuesday to Thursday 2-7pm